 Here are a few notable brands.

 Since the first real ingredient after vinegar and sweeteners is "anchovies", actually salt fermented anchovies, I'm including it here in the fish sauce category.
-The current Lee & Perrins ingredient list is: vinegar, molasses, high fructose corn syrup, anchovies, water, hydrolyzed soy and corn protein ("concealment names" for MSG), onions, tamarinds, salt, garlic, cloves, chili peppers, natural flavorings, shallots.
+The current Lee & Perrins ingredient list is: vinegar, molasses, sugar, anchovies, water, hydrolyzed soy and corn protein ("concealment names" for MSG), onions, tamarinds, salt, garlic, cloves, chili peppers, natural flavorings, shallots.

 Fish sauce, tamarind, chilis and shallots are often used in various